 Most people prefer a trip to Europe in Summers, exactly when it is too crowded.
 But if you are okay with a bit of chilly weather, you can plan more smartly.

 A visit from April to mid-May is recommended.
 That’s when the crowd is less, and the temperature is just right for a great Holiday.

 If you have the options, Sept-Oct is also when it is neither very cold nor too warm, making Hijab and other modest clothing comfortable.

 #1 Segadra Familia Church

 The money generated from the tickets is used for the construction purpose and to finish the project.
-The details can be found on their website and you can even avail a discount if you’re in a group of 9 or more people.
+The details can be found on their website and you can even avail yourself of a discount if you’re in a group of 9 or more people.

 #2 La Rambla Street